Amy Sayer: Debut and First Appearances

-Sayer made her international youth debut on 25 August 2016, in a 28–0 demolition of Palestine, played at Vietnam.
+Sayer made her international youth debut on 25 August 2016, in a 28–0 defeat over Palestine, played at Vietnam.
 She marked her debut with one goal and seven assists in the first half of the match.
 She followed the first cap with three more dominating displays against Hong Kong (14–0), Iraq (8–0) and Vietnam (6–0).

 At the age of 14 years old, Sayer earned her first call up to the U-20 squad for the AFC Pre-qualifiers in November 2016.
 She made two appearances in two games, playing full minutes and scoring two goals.
 Following her debut tournament, Sayer was reselected in the Young Matilda's squad for the friendly series against USA and Canada in July 2017, and for the 2017 AFC Qualification Tournament held in China where she made four more appearances in the group stage and final series.
 She made another appearance in the 2018 friendly match against Thailand where she scored one goal.

 On 16 July 2018, Alen Stajcic called up Sayer to the senior Matildas squad to participate in the Tournament of Nations in the United States after impressing in her maiden W-League season in with 10 appearances.
 She earned her first international cap as a 93rd-minute substitute in the 2018 Tournament of Nations against Japan.

 Sayer was called up to the Matildas squad for the second time to play matches against France and England in October 2018.
-She came on as a substitute against France but couldn't salvage a 2–0 defeat, while she started the second match against England in a 1–1 draw following a last minute header from Clare Polkinghorne.
+She came on as a substitute against France but could not salvage a 2–0 defeat, while she started the second match against England in a 1–1 draw following a last minute header from Clare Polkinghorne.

 Later in October, Sayer joined the Young Matildas on their trip to Lebanon, to play Mongolia, Lebanon and Hong Kong.
 She scored a hat-trick in the 18-0 demolition of Mongolia, while an assist and a goal against Lebanon, and one assist with a brace against Hong Kong, converting the first from the penalty spot, and the second from outside the box.

 On 9 November 2018, Sayer withdrew from the Matildas squad in the two-match series against Chile after a stress fracture diagnosis.